KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/22-journey-quest.md

 **Primary Structural Diagnosis:**
 The **Dynamic Process of Resonant Unfolding Across Structural Space.**
-The Journey expresses the **Spiral** of consciousness (Superficial Self / Mind or Deep Self / Mind) in motion through a symbolic landscape—meeting Harmonic Agents and Inverse Forces to reconfigure itself or its world.
+The Journey expresses the **Spiral** of consciousness (L₂ (SS / SM: Anthra / Nousa) or L₃ (DS / DM: Archeus / Noeüs)) in motion through a symbolic landscape—meeting Harmonic Agents and Inverse Forces to reconfigure itself or its world.
 It is **Emanation and Return** told as a linear narrative.

 **Core Glyphic Sequence:**